piaggo/Alien-Attack/README.md

 ## To Play

-Download the "Alien-attack.exe" for windows and have fun
+Download the "Alien-attack.exe" from the latest Release and have fun

 ## Controls